 What do you do with a tin of mandarin oranges and a pile of chicken thighs?
-You turn it into a sticky orange chicken traybake, and surprise the family with a delicious new twist on chicken thighs!
+You turn it into a dish of orange chicken, and surprise the family with a delicious new twist on chicken thighs!

-Succulent sticky chicken thighs, with a crispy baked skin, covered in a delicious orange sauce on a bed of rice.
+Succulent sticky chicken thighs, with a crispy baked skin, covered in a delicious orange and onion sauce.
 This chicken is so full of flavour it should be illegal.

-Serve this on a bed of rice, with your favourite vegetables on the side, and you have a supper that will have the whole family coming back for seconds.
+You can serve this with baby potatoes and your favourite vegetables, or why not pile the chicken on a bed of rice and cover with the sauce.
+Either way, you will have a meal that will have the whole family coming back for seconds.

 You will need the following ingredients